 Hi, I did 3 days in NYC last yr as a first as well and if you want to maximise sightseeing i would recommend getting the New York Pass from planet hollywood.
 It has a map showing where everything is and gets access to a lot of attractions.
 I managed to squeeze a ridiculous amount in by coming up with an itinerary (museum of modern art, met, planetarium, guggenheim, 3 river cruise, intrepid + lots more).

 Staying near Rockefeller Centre make sure you do top of the rock (central park, empire state and chrysler building views).
-I enjoyed this more than empire state building and it took 15 mins to get to top, compare to 2 hrs 45 mins for empire state. over 6 years ago
+I enjoyed this more than empire state building and it took 15 mins to get to top, compare to 2 hrs 45 mins for empire state. almost 7 years ago

 New York is great for walking around, but dont forget to use the bus and subway system too.
 On my very first visit I did one of those hop-on/hop-off bus tours, not because I particularly like them, but it did give me a great overview of the city and allowed me to then focus my remaining time on the areas that I really wanted to go and see.